-(2) The remainder of that part (if any) of an unused long service leave payment that is attributable to the pre-16/8/78 period is not assessable income and is not exempt income.

-Note 1: If your employment was wholly full-time or wholly part-time during a period, see sections 83-95, 83-100 and 83-105 to work out the amount of an unused long service leave payment that is attributable to the period.

-Note 2: If your employment was partly full-time and partly part-time during a period, see section 83-110 to work out the amount of an unused long service leave payment that is attributable to the period.
+- (2) The remainder of that part (if any) of an \unused long service leave payment that is attributable to the \pre-16/8/78 period is not assessable income and is not \exempt income. - Note 1: If your employment was wholly full-time or wholly part-time during a period, see sections 83-95, 83-100 and 83-105 to work out the amount of an unused long service leave payment that is attributable to the period. - Note 2: If your employment was partly full-time and partly part-time during a period, see section 83-110 to work out the amount of an unused long service leave payment that is attributable to the period.

-^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-Part 2-40 Rules affecting employees and other taxpayers receiving PAYG withholding payments
+Chapter 2 Liability rules of general application Part 2-40 Rules affecting employees and other taxpayers receiving PAYG withholding payments